 Clinical Trials: Ethos has numerous ongoing clinical trials.
 While it is unlikely that trainees will have time to design and conduct their own prospective clinical trials during the course of the training program, there are services available within Ethos to aid trainees in the design and planning of trials for interested individuals.
 There is also the opportunity and support for trainees to conduct retrospective studies and to write review articles.

 Surgical Experience: All trainees are encouraged to get hands on surgical experience; however, this is not a requirement of the program beyond familiarity with the procedures and when they are indicated.
 Individuals with surgical interest will be provided ample opportunities to both assist and perform surgical procedures under the supervision of the program mentors or a Board-certified Surgeon.

-Rotations in other departments: There will be a total of 11 weeks of rotations through the various specialty departments in the hospital in addition to the various ER rotations.
+Rotations in other departments: 20% of training time is spent with specialty departments in the hospital in addition to the various ER rotations.
 You will never be alone on a shift.

 Training and Contract Agreement